aryanrajtrangham/Courses_from_priyanshu/Rasa.md

       - what the last action was.
       - What intents & entities were predicted for the current user input.
       - What slots are set
-      - Takes Previous states of dialogue based on max_hostory.
+      - Takes Previous states of dialogue based on max_history.
     - Default Architecture
       - LSTM
       - Can again change this architecture
     - Learns from training stories we provide.
-    - Hyperparameters:
+    - Hyperparameter:
       - max_history
-      - Eposhs
+      - Epochs
       - Validation_split
       - random_seed
       - batch_size